ethereum/pm/README.md

 ### Purpose

 The All Core Devs meeting is a technical call intended to bring together various Ethereum teams who play major roles in determining the direction of the protocol.
-Ethereum client and research teams provide updates on their projects, discuss various [EIPs](https://eips.ethereum.org/) to improve the protocol, and support each other as we **buidl** Web 3.0.
+Ethereum client and research teams provide updates on their projects, discuss various [EIPs](https://eips.ethereum.org/) to improve the protocol, and support each other as we **build** Web 3.0.

 ### Agendas